bpascazio/Aviation/README.txt

-All my resources on Aviation.
+Here are all my research notes on Aviation.
+They are classified into:

+Lists - lists of airplanes, engines, radios, topics (such as Adventure Flying) etc.